Where to see Diego Rivera’s Murals in Mexico City

 I had seen the most iconic murals by Diego Rivera in my Spanish textbooks, but I was unaware of the importance of Mexican Muralism as a whole.
-As a movement it began in the 1920’s with artists painting large murals loaded with political messages after the Mexican Revolution, and Diego Rivera was just one artist in this movement.
-I planned my day with three visits to Diego Rivera murals.
-Along the way I was also impressed with other artists like Siqueiros and Orozco, in Bellas Artes.
+As a movement, it began in the 1920’s with artists painting large murals loaded with political messages after the Mexican Revolution, and Diego Rivera was just one artist in this movement.
+I planned my day with three visits to see examples of the work of Diego Rivera in Mexico City.
+Along the w, y I was also impressed with other artists like Siqueiros and Orozco, in Bellas Artes.

 1. El Palacio de Bellas Artes